CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Deploy-CMS-and-SRN-in-CenturyLink-Cloud.md

-This article assumes that the user has login access to the CenturyLink Cloud Portal.
-Login to the **CenturyLink Control Portal**  https://control.ctl.io with your credentials.
+This article assumes that the user has login access to the Lumen Cloud Portal.
+Login to the **Lumen Control Portal**  https://control.ctl.io with your credentials.